Where to Stay in Giza

 Insider tip: Purchase your Giza Plateau entrance ticket online in advance if possible to potentially save time and avoid some hawkers at the ticket booth.

-Safety in Giza
+Stay in Giza Plateau

 ModerateSolo Female Travel